nip3o/pytest-stepwise/README.rst

 3. Run ``py.test --stepwise`` again.
 The test suite will continue to run right from where it was.

+Use the ``--skip`` option to ignore one failing test and stop the test execution on the second failing test instead.
+This is useful if you get stuck on a failing test and just want to ignore it until later.

 When is this useful?
 ====================